 For more password related information or to see how strong your current password is, see our Password FAQ.

-Important Reminder: Never disclose your password to anyone.
+Important: Never disclose your password to anyone.
 Coinbase employees will NEVER ask for your password.

 We strongly recommend using a security key to protect all of your online accounts including Coinbase, Gmail, Facebook, Dropbox, Instagram, Twitter, and YouTube.
 You can read more about why we consider security keys as the gold standard of account security here.
 If you do not currently own a security key, Yubico is a popular choice.